franzbu/HAeating/README.md

 This repository contains a demand-driven heating control system built for **Home Assistant** with the app (add-on) **AppDaemon**.

-Why AppDaemon?
-It has been chosen for its advanced possibilities of using Python virtually without restrictions (other than PyScript), including being able to create (multiple) instances.
-This makes it possible to create an instance of RoomDemandCalculator for each room of the house, allowing for efficient and straightforward code.
+AppDaemon has been chosen for its advanced possibilities of using Python virtually without restrictions (other than PyScript), including its ability to create (multiple) instances.
+This makes it possible to create an instance of RoomDemandCalculator for each room to be heated, allowing for efficient and straightforward code.

 ## 🛠 System Architecture
 Home Assistant is split into three specialized layers:
   (1) Room Level: RoomDemandCalculator
   (2 Central Heating Control: HeatSupplyManager
-  (3) Hardware Interface: hardware dependend, for example, connection to Froeling SP Dual
+  (3) Hardware Interface: depends on hardware, for example, connection to Froeling SP Dual

 1.  **`RoomDemandCalculator` (The Brain):** An instance of this app runs for every room.
-It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat "claim" for the room in charge.
+It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat claim for the room.

 2.  **`HeatSupplyManager` (The Muscle):** HeatSupplyManager acts as control center for juggling the heating demands for all rooms combined.
 Heating is initiated by writing the target flow temperature to the HA Helper `input_number.target_flow_temp`. which then is to be connected to whatever means of heating your house has; this can be another AppDeamaon class controlling the actual hardware or, as in my case, an ESP32 that pokes a Froeling SP Dual (see further down).

 3. The hardware interface "listens" to `input_number.target_flow_temp` and initiates heating in accordance with the value in `input_number.target_flow_temp`.
-When `HeatSupplyManager` writes `0` to `input_number.target_flow_temp`, the hardware interface stops heating.
+When `input_number.target_flow_temp` is set to `0`, the hardware interface stops heating.

 ---